After recent terror attacks and Twitter hack, some military spouses say they're changing behavior

 One military wife recalls staying up all night and deleting every Facebook picture of her children, every post that mentioned them or where they went to school.
 She Googled herself, trying to figure out how easy it would be to find where the family lived.
 In the morning, she went to her car and scraped the military decal off the front window.

 As the spouse of a Special Forces soldier, she’s always tried to be conscious of how much she advertises that she and her three young children are a military family.

-“It’s hard because I am so proud of what my husband does, but lately so many spouses that I know are actually scared that they could be targets of ISIS or someone who sympathizes with ISIS,” she told CNN in January, asking that CNN keep her name out of the story for that reason.
+“It’s hard because I am so proud of what my husband does, but lately so many spouses that I know are actually scared that they could be targets of ISIS or someone who sympathizes with ISIS,” she said, asking that CNN keep her name out of the story for that reason.

 The U.S. military’s Central Command Twitter account was hacked.